-This article addresses a requirement of CARES Act, specifically the Interoperability and Patient Access final rule requiring that all patients be provided access to all the health information in their electronic medical records without charge by their healthcare provider beginning November 2nd, 2020.
+This article addresses a requirement of CURES Act, specifically the Interoperability and Patient Access final rule requiring that all patients be provided access to all the health information in their electronic medical records without charge by their healthcare provider beginning November 2nd, 2020.
 This is a relatively simple task to accomplish.

 Let's break down what you'll need to do as a provider.

 - You'll need to have our Patient Portal set up.
 You can read more about the Patient Portal here.

 - You'll need to ensure the Patient has a Portal User set up, which allows them to access the Patient Portal and their health records.

 - You will then need to ensure the Patient has been given their Username and Password, a URL to your Patient Portal, and directions on how to access.

 From there, the patient will need to follow these instructions.

 First, from the patient's chosen web-ready device (phone, tablet, computer, etc.), they will navigate to your Patient Portal URL.
 They will see this web page:

 The patient will then enter their provided Username and Password into the appropriate fields under Sign In, and then click/tap the Log In button.
 This will take the patient to their Summary page.